davidluque1/DRF-SIMPLE-CRUD/README.md

 Uses Django 2.2.10 and Django REST Framework 3.11.0

-Very simple DRF CRUD template with a very simple API.
+Very simple DRF CRUD template with a very simple example API.
 Creates and runs a server with Django and Django REST framework.

 <h1> Installation </h1>